Assignment 2: Match 3

 Add Submission

-button at the top of this page.- Title: A2 Match 3 Submission.
+button at the top of the workshop page.- Title: A2 Match 3 Submission.

 - Submission content: Describe which features you implemented in the description of the workshop submission along with anything your reviewers should know about your game/code.

 - Zip your assignment folder and attach it as a file.
-If you want to remain anonymous, ensure the zip file doesn’t contain your name, and also make sure to not include the
+To ensure anonymity:

 .git